Residuary clauses? Those are optional... right?

 ---

 Jimmy Davis is a practicing attorney in the Central Florida area.
 He practices in many areas of law, but is most interested in family and business law.
 He is particularly interested in the aftermath of Constitutional and Florida Constitutional rulings and how they help or hinder his clients' interests.
 He is available for free consultations on a variety of legal topics.
+For attorneys it is important that residual clauses for after-acquired property and monies be included at the request of your client.
+Generally the client will make it rather clear anyway.
+If the bequeaths get as specific as the above case, it is incumbent upon us to determine exactly how the after acquired possessions get inherited.

 Visit www.lawofficesofjimmyallendavis.com for more information.